kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

    be a DNS label, while the `extendedResourceName` is not a DNS label.
-1. resourceClaimStatuses requires `name` must be one of the claim's name in the pod spec. extendedResourceClaimStatus requires `containerName` must be one of the container name in the pod spec, and `extendedReourceName` must be one of the extended resource name in that container.
+1. resourceClaimStatuses requires `name` must be one of the claim's name in the pod spec. extendedResourceClaimStatus requires `containerName` must be one of the container name in the pod spec, and `extendedResourceName` must be one of the extended resource name in that container.

 ### Scheduling for Extended Resource backed by DRA